Desktop

 Select some text from a book, copy it, and then paste it into another application.
 By default, Logos includes the citation anytime you copy and paste a selection into another application

-You can change how Logos formats your citation in the Settings menu.
+You can change how Logos formats your citation in the More Menu.

-Tap the More Items Menu , scroll down, and select Settings.
+Tap the More Menu and select Citation settings.